 One in three companies faced at least one cybersecurity incident in 2022

-According to the report, 32% of respondents confirmed to be aware of one or more cybersecurity incidents having occurred within their organization in 2022.
+According to a recent Proximus report and survey, 32% of respondents confirmed to be aware of one or more cybersecurity incidents having occurred within their organization in 2022.
 Nearly half of these incidents came with a financial impact, and one third prevented employees from doing their job.

 For the 4th year in a row, Proximus surveyed how companies in Belgium, The Netherlands and Luxembourg deal with cybersecurity.